Les Turner ALS Foundation

-In over 40 years of operation, we have raised $67 million to fight ALS.
+In over 40 years of operation, we have raised over $70 million to fight ALS.
 Through our collaborative research and symposiums for healthcare professionals, we reach the ALS community worldwide and are one of the founding members of the International Alliance of ALS/MND Associations.

-To learn more about the history of the Les Turner ALS Foundation and our fight against ALS, please visit the history and mission page.
+To learn more about the history of the Les Turner ALS Foundation and our vision to create a world free of ALS, please visit the history and mission page.

 Share this Page